ndurner/ndurner.github.io/_posts/2024-09-08-mlx-whisper-gemini.md

 Idea: use device-local transcription and perhaps summarization using the MLX toolkit - with the OpenAI Whisper model and Llama 3.1 in particular.

-Because the podcast episode was slightly too long, I decided to compress it to the Whisper-native fidelity of 20kHz Mono.
+mlx_whisper, the port to Apple Silicon, has a runtime dependency on ffmpeg.
 Because I didn't want to install homebrew and run ffmpeg natively, this is a wrapper script that will use a docker instance for transcoding: [Gist](https://gist.github.com/ndurner/636d37fd83aed4b875cdb66653017ae7).
 On the first try running the result through Whisper, it misrecognized the language, so I specified it explicitely:
 ```
 % mlx_whisper --model "mlx-community/whisper-large-v3-mlx" --language German test.mp3
 ```